shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 * ETFs sidestep most survivorship bias but not all: funds close, and this universe is made of survivors chosen today.
-* `det_order: 0` over-rejects on driftless prices (about 12% at a nominal 5%), so the cointegration
+* The 5% trace test over-rejects: about 10% of simulated two-asset random walks pass it, with no drift or a realistic one (`scripts/johansen_size_simulation.py`), so the cointegration filter is looser than its label.
-  filter is looser than its label. v3.1's bootstrap rank test addresses this.
+  A bootstrap rank test (C4 in [RESEARCH_V3.md](RESEARCH_V3.md), planned for v3.1) would address this; it is not implemented yet.
 * `1 - PSR` is an asymptotic p-value, and pair returns are correlated (overlapping ETFs), so Benjamini-Hochberg control here is approximate rather than exact.
-* Fills are next-close at a flat cost per side.
+* Signal fills are next-close at a flat cost per side, while loss and time stops (69 of the 542 exits here) fill at the close on which they are detected, which is slightly optimistic.
 Real execution could be cheaper with patient limit orders, which is precisely the direction the conclusion points.
 * Six-month trading windows with a two-year formation window is one design among many; testing others would require a new protocol version and a fresh evaluation set.